rosflight/rosflight_firmware/docs/algorithms/estimator.md

 			 \end{bmatrix}
 \end{equation}

-What this means is that, like rotation matrices, quaternion dynamics are \textit{linear} with respect to angular rates, as opposed to euler angles, which are non-linear, and they take less computation than rotation matrices because they have fewer terms.
-Casey et al.~\cite{Casey2013} performed a study comparing all three of the above representations, and found that complementary filters using an euler angle representation took **12 times** longer to compute on average than a quaternion-based filter.
-Quaternions <wbr>ere also about 20\% more efficient when compared with rotation matrices.
+What this means is that, like rotation matrices, quaternion dynamics are _linear_ with respect to angular rates, as opposed to euler angles, which are non-linear, and they take less computation than rotation matrices because they have fewer terms.
+Casey et al. [Casey2013] performed a study comparing all three of the above representations, and found that complementary filters using an euler angle representation took **12 times** longer to compute on average than a quaternion-based filter.
+Quaternions were also about 20% more efficient when compared with rotation matrices.
 For these reasons, ROSflight uses quaternions in its filter.

 ## Derivation